I have waited for thy salvation, O LORD

 The animation is to help show the Hebrew text underneath.

-"Angel" could also be interpreted as "Messenger, Interpreter, or Intercessor" (it's all the same word).
-I'm busy experimenting with a logo, maybe I'll come up with something better?
+"Angel" could also be interpreted as "Messenger, Interpreter, or Intercessor" (it's all the same word) and the meaning of my family name.

 Click here for a Bit of Heavenly Humor